KULeuven-MICAS/snitch_cluster/docs/tutorial/streamer_design.md

 ### (5) Data Movers

 The core of the streamers are the data movers which handle all write or read transactions.
-Each mover contains a *data mover* for handling transactions with the TCDM interconnect, FIFO buffers for handling transactions with the accelerator, and an *Address Generation Unit* (AGU) for providing the affine address generation to the data mover.
+Each mover contains a *data mover* for handling transactions with the TCDM interconnect, FIFO buffers for handling transactions with the accelerator, and an *Address Generation Unit* (AGU) for providing the strided address generation to the data mover.

 We can also configure several settings for the streamers.
 This includes a number of read-and-write data movers, the depth of the FIFOs, and even the data widths to use for each accelerator port.
 These are design-time parameters.
 The section [Configuring the Generated Streamer](#configuring-the-generated-streamer) will demonstrate how to configure these.

 ### (6) Streamer CSR Manager

 The streamer has its own *(5) streamer CSR manager* which functions the same way as the [CSR Manager](./csrman_design.md) for the accelerator.
-Therefore, it has its own set of registers that are mainly used for the affine address generation.
+Therefore, it has its own set of registers that are mainly used for the strided address generation.

 The number of registers varies depending on the configured parameters in the configuration file.
 The section [Configuring the Generated Streamer](#configuring-the-generated-streamer) talks more about how the configuration file generates the registers.
 For now, it is important to understand the general set of registers that exist in the CSR manager.
 The table below shows the list of registers with their corresponding type and description.